 2. Learn how to slice celery, carrot, onions, etc – you can learn from the web, or follow Tim's tips here.

-3. For the rest of your life, every single time you cut and practice makes you better and faster.
+3. For the rest of your life, every single time you cut and practice you will get better and faster.

 Top 3 Personal favourites